Whenever I feel like watching a movie on Netflix, I go on Twitter and search for “Netflix movie recommendations.”

 Another example from Girls Clothing Hut;

-3. Homepage: If you want to increase user engagement on your homepage (which search engines love) because it helps with page rankings and moving viewers from above the fold to below the fold (to see more of your offerings), you’ve got to include testimonials.
+If you want to increase user engagement on your homepage (which search engines love) because it helps with page rankings and moves viewers from above the fold to below the fold (to see more of your offerings), you’ve got to include testimonials.

 When website visitors land on your site, testimonials let them know your product/service can provide them with what they’re looking for.